 Myth #5: Leaving it up to loved ones

 The idea that your loved ones can take care of everything when you pass away is unfair.
 There are a number of problems that may result.
 When someone passes away, emotions can run high and people can behave irrationally.
-As a result, it’s not uncommon for competing interests to arise when family is left to sort your affairs.
-Not only will they have to determine funeral arrangements, they will have to search for your assets and determine how you would like them dispersed.
-To add a further layer of complications, not everyone may be in agreement for the way in which this should play out.
-This could put family in a situation where their relationships with each other are impacted.
+As a result, it’s not uncommon for competing interests to arise when the family is left to sort your affairs.
+Not only will they have to determine funeral arrangements, but they will also have to search for your assets and determine how you would like them dispersed.
+To add a further layer of complications, not everyone may be in agreement with the way in which this should play out.
+This could put families in a situation where their relationships with each other are impacted.